-This is the definitive list of the 5 toughest Swimrun events in the world.
+This is the definitive list of the 5 toughest Swimrun events in the world, in our opinion.
 Each can make a claim due to the extreme nature of one of the elements involved in that particular event.
 So if you want the bragging rights to completing one of the World's hardest sporting events, read on!

 1. The NIGHT Swimrun.
 Yes, you read that correctly - this event is held at night, by the organisation SwimrunmanFrance .
 This is held in June in France, at Embrun Serre-Ponçon, in the heart of the southern Alps.

 The total distance is 41.5km (26 miles).
 Approximately 17% of the total distance is swimming.
 For safety, you must have a flashing LED inside your swim float, and run with a headlamp.
 This is an Ötillö merit race, normally held in June.
 Here is the official page.

 2. Also held by the organisation SwimrunmanFrance, the extreme VERTICAL Swimrun at Gorge du Verdon is one of 4 held in the SwinrunmanFrance Series, and claims to have the steepest and longest climbs on the running sections.
 The total distance is over 65km, and this is also an Ötillö Merit race.
 Approximately 18% of the total distance is swimming.